Stremio/stremio-addon-sdk/docs/README.md

 #### `const builder = new addonBuilder(manifest)`

-Creates an  addon builder obbject with a given manifest.
+Creates an addon builder object with a given manifest.
 This will throw if the manifest is not valid.

 The manifest will determine the basic information of your addon (name, description, images), but most importantly, it will determine **when and how** your addon will be invoked by Stremio.